tst2005/pata/README.md

 Some experimental stuff use:

 * sqlite3 (for SQL)
+* xls, xlsx ods support (to read from spreadsheet files)
 * curl,wget (for download and REST API)
 * ping (for network stuff)